Adam-DeLessio/Tower_of_Hanoi/README.md

 - You can only move the top block

 ### Gameplay Instructions
-- The player must click directly on the block they choose to move.
+- The player must click and drag the block they wish to move.
-- Clicking in any of the boxes will de-select a choosen block and move it if able.
 - If a block does not move, the move counter will not change.
 - Clicking Reset will **not** reset the Win counter.